Ayan Kumar Bhunia

 more

 consistent rank list during the retrieval.
-We achieve superior early-retrieval efficiency over
+We achieve superior early-retrieval efficiency

 state-of-the-art methods and alternative baselines on two publicly available fine-grained